ClassicPress/ClassicPress/.github/CONTRIBUTING.md

 Since the release of ClassicPress version 2 in February 2024, ClassicPress version 1 is not under active development anymore.

-ClassicPress version 2.0.0 is a fork of WordPress 6.2.x that preserves the TinyMCE classic editor as the default option.
+ClassicPress version 2.0.0 is a fork of WordPress 6.2.x that preserves the TinyMCE classic editor and has no block editor (Gutenberg/Full Site Editing).
 Since then, a number of changes have been made to WordPress for performance, bugfixes or new features.

 ClassicPress 2.x.x is committed to keeping backward compatibility with the WordPress 6.2 branch.